fbpx

 2) Modified Bitumen Roofing

-Modified Bitumen Roofing is a modern twist on traditional BUR.
+Modified Bitumen Roofing is a modern twist on traditional BUR, often referred to as a modified bitumen roof.
 It incorporates modified bitumen sheets that are rolled onto the roof surface and then heated to create a seal.

 10-20 years